kelleyjbrady/NiceODE/readme.md

 3) The Hybrid Approach: The most promising architecture combined a robust jaxopt optimizer for the forward pass with our manual VJP for the backward pass.
 This avoided the nested VJP issue.
 However, even with a Minimal Reproducible Example (MRE), this approach failed to produce correct gradients, proving that subtle, unidentified numerical bugs remained in the manual VJP implementation.

-The conclusion is that obtaining a fast, stable, and accurate gradient for the FOCE objective in JAX is a frontier problem.
+Obtaining a fast, stable, and accurate gradient for the FOCE objective in JAX is a frontier problem.
 While theoretically possible, it requires a level of numerical and mathematical precision in the manual VJP implementation that is exceptionally difficult to achieve without my doing additional graduate+ level research/knowledge accumulation specific to this problem.

-With such knowledge of 'exactly how to discuss the issue at hand' in the mind of the human user, it may be that model like Gemini 2.5 Pro could construct the required vjp following precise prompting and feedback.
-Without such human knowledge however, at the time of writing it does seem like I have identified an edge of Gemini 2.5 Pro's capabilities which interestingly intersects with the edge of what is possible with Jax.
+ With such knowledge of 'exactly how to discuss the issue at hand' empowering the human user to 'seed' the LLM such that it performs inference using a very specific, precisely relevant, portion of it's 'knowledge manifold', it may be that model like Gemini 2.5 Pro could construct the required vjp following precise prompting and feedback.
+Without such human knowledge however, at the time of writing it does seem like I have identified an edge of Gemini 2.5 Pro's capabilities which intersects with the edge of what is possible with Jax.
 Given the current prevailing notion that LLM's have difficulty 'pushing the frontier of knowlege', the end state of this project is perhaps not so surprising.

 # Project Learnings & Key Takeaways
 This project was a deep dive into the practical realities of advanced scientific computing in JAX.
 The key lessons learned were: